fabric-testbed/teaching-materials/SSH_keys.md

 6. **Set a Name**
    - Enter a descriptive name for your SSH key (e.g., "My FABRIC SSH Key").

-7. **Optional: Choose Key Type and Size**
-   - By default, RSA key type with 2048 bits is selected, and it is recommended to keep the default settings.
-If you wish to change the key type or size, you can do so from the dropdown menus.

-8. **Click on "Generate"**
+7. **Click on "Generate"**
    - Click the "Generate" button to create your SSH key pair.

-9. **Save the Private Key**
+8. **Save the Private Key**
    - After the key pair is generated, the private key file will be automatically downloaded to your computer.
-Save this file to a secure location (e.g., your computer's Downloads folder).
+Save this file to a secure location (e.g., C:\Users\<YourUsername>\.ssh\filename).

-10. **Copy the Public Key**
+9. **Copy the Public Key**
     - The public key will be displayed on the portal.
 Copy the entire content of the public key (starts with "ssh-rsa") to your clipboard.

-11. **Add Public Key to FABRIC**
-    - Go back to the FABRIC portal and navigate to the SSH Keys section (if not already there).
-    - Click on the "Add Public Key" button.

-12. **Paste Public Key**
-    - In the "Add Public Key" dialog box, paste the public key that you copied in Step 10.

-13. **Save Public Key**
-    - Click the "Save" button to add your public key to the FABRIC portal.

 You have successfully generated your SSH key pair and added the public key to the FABRIC portal.
 Now, you can use the private key to access FABRIC resources securely.
 Make sure to keep the private key safe and do not share it with anyone.

+## Using Existing SSH Keys

+If you already have SSH keys generated, you can use them without generating new ones.
+Simply copy the public key and add it to your Fabric Portal account.

 ## Section 2: Using the SSH Config File: